proxytranslation/user-docs/dashboard3/content-ingestion.md

   - Content from browser extensions (e.g., Grammarly, Google Translate)
   - 3rd-party translation overlays
   - Personalized user data shown to individuals

+> ⚠️ **Warning:**
+> Automatic ingestion can capture unintended content from any visitor, including personalized data, browser extensions, or third-party overlays.
+This may result in irrelevant or sensitive information being sent for translation.
+Monitor your content carefully and consider using manual ingestion for sites with sensitive or highly personalized content.

 ## Automatic Content Ingestion Source Options